Project coordinator roles are varied, exciting and can lead to exciting career opportunities within project management.

 Achievements + results – You might have won an award, managed a particularly big budget, landed some stand out feedback, improved processes, boosted profitability or gained a high grade in a university project — whatever they might be, try to incorporate 1-3 stand out results and achievements into your profile.

 Quick tip: Even the best of writers can overlook typos and spelling mistakes.
-Whilst writing your CV, use a free writing assistant tool, such as Grammarly, to double-check your accuracy.
+Whilst writing your CV, use our CV builder, to double-check your accuracy.

 Core skills section